-- 1. Create a directory where you want to save the Kerberos credential cache file. - For example, create the following directory: C:\temp - 2.
-Click the Start button , then right-click Computer, and then click Properties - 3.
-Click Advanced system settings - 4.
-In the System Properties dialog box, click the Advanced tab and then click Environment Variables krb5cache is a file (not a directory) that is managed by the Kerberos software, and it should not be created by the user.
+- 1. Create a directory where you want to save the Kerberos credential cache file.
+For example, create a directory named C:\temp - 2.
+If you are using Windows 7 or earlier, click the Start button (9), then right-click Computer, and then click Properties

+If you are using Windows 8 or later, right-click This PC on the Start screen, and then click Properties

+- 3. Click Advanced System Settings - 4.
+In the System Properties dialog box, click the Advanced tab and then click Environment Variables - 5.
+In the Environment Variables dialog box, under the System variables list, click New - 6.
+In the New System Variable dialog box, in the Variable name field, type KRB5CCNAME - 7.
+In the Variable value field, type the path to the folder you created in step 1, and then append the file name krb5cache.
+For example, if you created the folder C:\temp in step 1, then type C:\temp\krb5cache krb5cache is a file (not a directory) that is managed by the Kerberos software, and it should not be created by the user.
 If you receive a permission error when you first use Kerberos, ensure that the krb5cache file does not already exist as a file or a directory.